gershnik/intrusive_shared_ptr/README.md

 Clang 8 or above<br/>
 GCC 7.4.0 or above<br/>

-It can be used either as a classical header-only library or as C++ module (experimental).
+It can be used either as a classical header-only library or as a C++ module (experimental).

-Documentation and formal tests are work in progress.
+Documentation and formal tests are a work in progress.

 <!-- TOC depthfrom:2 -->